 Early in his academic life Stephen, while recognized as bright, was not an exceptional student.
 At one point in high school, his mother recalled, he was third from the bottom of his class.
 Instead, Stephen turned his mind loose on pursuits outside of school.
 He loved board games, and with a few close friends created new games of their own.
 At the age of 16 Stephen, along with several buddies, constructed a computer out of recycled parts for solving rudimentary mathematical equations.

-He was also on the go a lot.
-"Always on the move," said a family friend.
-"Hardly ever still."
-With his sister Mary, Stephen, who loved to climb, devised different entry routesinto the family home.
+into the family home.
 He remained active even after he entered Oxford University at the age of 17.
 He loved to dance, and also took an interest in rowing, becoming one of the Oxford rowing team's coxswain.

+To his father's chagrin, Hawking finally said no to medicine, instead expressing a desire to study mathematics.
+But since Oxford didn't offer a mathematics degree, Hawking gravitated toward physics and, more specifically, cosmology.
 By his own account, Hawking didn't put much time into his studies.
 He would later calculate that he averaged about an hour a day focusing on school.
 And yet he didn't really have to do much more than that.
 In 1962, he graduated with honors and moved on to Cambridge University for a Ph.D. in cosmology.

 While Stephen first began to notice problems with his physical health at Oxford—on occasion he would trip and fall, or slur his speech— he didn't look into the problem until 1963, during his first year at Cambridge.
 For the most part, Hawking had kept these minor symptoms to himself.
 But when his father took notice of the condition, he sent Stephen to see a doctor.
 For the next two weeks, the 21-year-old college student made his home at a medical clinic, where he underwent a series of tests.